|

 submit the entries in a common electronic text format such as email or

-For plates with two variable-data fields that must be coordinated with
+For plates with two or three variable-data fields that must be coordinated with

 each other, filling out our Excel spreadsheet template is mandatory.
 (Each